 Substantia.
 An International Journal of the History of Chemistry

-Substantia is an open access peer-reviewed academic international journal dedicated to traditional perspectives as well as innovative and synergetic implications of history and philosophy of Chemistry.
+Substantia is an open access peer-reviewed international journal dedicated to traditional perspectives as well as innovative and synergetic implications in all fields of Chemistry, from current research to historical studies.
 It is meant to be a crucible for discussions on science, on making science and its outcomes.

 FOCUS AND SCOPE